acrylian/instagramfeed/README.md

 It does not use the API and does not require any login or tokens.
 It only works with public content.

+**Note: This plugin uses as more or less unofficial way to get the data and does not always work reliable.
+It was once made as a quick solution without getting into the hassles of the official API.
+There is no intention to rework this plugin but contributions are welcome**

 ## Installation

 Place the file `instagramfeed.php` to your `/plugins` folder, enable it and set the plugin options.